denoland/docs/runtime/fundamentals/modules.md

 ## Importing third party modules and libraries

-Using third modules in Deno uses the same `import` syntax as your local code.
+When working with third-party modules in Deno, use the same `import` syntax as you do for local code.
 Third party modules are typically imported from a remote registry and start with `jsr:` , `npm:` or `https://` for URL imports.